 SoftBank To Take Over WeWork In Major Blow To JP Morgan, Adam Neumann

-Tokyo-based investment giant SoftBank (TYO: 9984) is about to sign a $9.5 billion rescue deal with co-working space startup WeWork, CNBC reported on Monday.
+Tokyo-based investment giant SoftBank (OTC: SFTBY) is about to sign a $9.5 billion rescue deal with co-working space startup WeWork, CNBC reported on Monday.

 What Happened